karbassi/wnaii.com/README.md

 Application is live at http://wnaii.com/

-Neighborhood Boundaries provided by [this dataset from the City of Chicago's Open Data Portal.](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Neighborhoods/bbvz-uum9)
+Neighborhood Boundaries provided by [EveryBlock API]

 ## Setup